KevinKra/Notes/certifications/aws/developer/resource.md

 - **Rolling** – Deploy the new version in batches.
 Each batch is taken out of service during the deployment phase, reducing your environment’s capacity by the number of instances in a batch.
 This method will deploy the new version in batches only to existing instances, without provisioning new resources.
 The compute capacity of the environment would still be compromised in this method.

-- **Rolling with additional batch** – Starts by deploying your application code to a single batch of newly created EC2 instances.
-Once the deployment succeeds on the first batch of instances, the application code is deployed to the remaining instances in batches until the last batch of instances remains.
-At this point, the last batch of instances is terminated.
-This deployment policy ensures that the impact of a failed deployment is limited to a single batch of instances and enables your application to serve traffic at full capacity during an ongoing deployment.
+- **Rolling with additional batch** – Starts by deploying your application code to a single batch of newly created EC2 instances. **Once the deployment succeeds on the first batch of instances**, the application code is deployed to the remaining instances in batches until the last batch of instances remains. **At this point, the last batch of instances is terminated.** This deployment policy ensures that the impact of a failed deployment is limited to a single batch of instances and enables your application to serve traffic at full capacity during an ongoing deployment.

 - **Immutable** – Deploy the new version to a fresh group of instances by performing an immutable update.
 To perform an immutable environment update, Elastic Beanstalk creates a second, temporary Auto Scaling group behind your environment’s load balancer to contain the new instances.
-Immutable deployments can prevent issues caused by partially completed rolling deployments.
-If the new instances don’t pass health checks, Elastic Beanstalk terminates them, leaving the original instances untouched.
-If an immutable environment update fails, the rollback process requires only terminating an Auto Scaling group.
-A failed rolling update, on the other hand, requires performing an additional rolling update to roll back the changes.
+Immutable deployments can prevent issues caused by partially completed rolling deployments. **If the new instances don’t pass their health checks, Elastic Beanstalk terminates them, leaving the original instances untouched.** If an immutable environment update fails, the **rollback process requires only terminating an Auto Scaling group**. **A failed rolling update, on the other hand, requires performing an additional rolling update to roll back the changes.**

 - **Traffic splitting** – Deploy the new version to a fresh group of instances and temporarily split incoming client traffic between the existing application version and the new one.